Cover for Ted Rogers's Obituary

 Ted searched for many years to find his true calling in life, when he decided to learn massage therapy.
 Through this path, Ted found his calling in providing medical massage therapy for special needs clients.
 Ted was beloved in the special needs community for his work, where his ability to lessen painful conditions was a blessing to everyone he served.
 Later, Ted began working at Intermountain Massage College, where he taught various modalities and eventually created a curriculum for Specialized Massage Therapy for the Special Needs Population, as well as for burn and cancer patients for the University of Utah.

-He is survived by his wife, Denise; his two children, Brenden and Josie; his uncle, Ted (Deb) Roundy; his sister, Erin Moore and by his brothers, Shane Andersen, Scott Woodham, and Awwen Tyrsson.
-Ted was preceded in death by his grandparents, his mother and father, two uncles, his great Aunt Vera, and his cousin, Sharlene.
+Ted is survived by his wife, Denise; his two children, Brenden and Josie; his uncle, Ted (Deb) Roundy; his sister, Erin Moore and by his brothers, Shane Andersen, Scott Woodham, and Awwen Tyrsson.
+Ted was preceded in death by his mother and father, grandparents, his two uncles, his great Aunt Vera, and his cousin, Sharlene.

 The family would like to extend a thank you to the staff at McKay Dee Cancer Center and Applegate Hospice.